talon-one/talon_go/docs/AccountAnalytics.md

 SetRoles gets a reference to the given int32 and assigns it to the Roles field.

+### GetCustomAttributes

+`func (o *AccountAnalytics) GetCustomAttributes() int32`

+GetCustomAttributes returns the CustomAttributes field if non-nil, zero value otherwise.

+### GetCustomAttributesOk

+`func (o *AccountAnalytics) GetCustomAttributesOk() (int32, bool)`

+GetCustomAttributesOk returns a tuple with the CustomAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasCustomAttributes

+`func (o *AccountAnalytics) HasCustomAttributes() bool`

+HasCustomAttributes returns a boolean if a field has been set.

+### SetCustomAttributes

+`func (o *AccountAnalytics) SetCustomAttributes(v int32)`

+SetCustomAttributes gets a reference to the given int32 and assigns it to the CustomAttributes field.

 ### GetWebhooks

 `func (o *AccountAnalytics) GetWebhooks() int32`